kkavita92/evee/README.md

 The current 2-dimensional grid can be changed to a multidimensional one so that each co-ordinate/location would contain an array which can hold multiple events.

-Currently, the ```generateEvents``` method within the ```EventsListing``` constructor is adding a new event to each coordinate based on the randomiser.
+Currently, the ```generateEvents``` method within the ```EventsListing``` object is adding a new event to each coordinate based on the randomiser.
 This would be amended accordingly as well.
 Instead, we could iterate through the grid, and for each location, add an array with a randomised number of events (from 0 to max number of events per location).

 Some very rough example code below:
 ```